-While the New Mexico Election Code does not specifically address media in the polling place, the county clerk or PJ may choose to allow media access as long as it is not interfering with the voting process or compromising the secrecy of the ballot.

-• The Role of Law Enforcement

-- No member of state police or other peace officers may interfere in any way with a member of the election board, a voter, or the conduct of election, except to assist in maintaining order when requested by the PJ or other election judge.
+- Media - While the NM Election Code does not specifically address media in the polling place, the county clerk or presiding judge may choose to allow media access as long as it is not interfering with the voting process or compromising the secrecy of the ballot.
+When the Secretary of State receives calls from the media inquiring about appropriate conduct, we instruct them to check in with the county clerk and presiding judge to find out what may be appropriate at a specific location and to follow all instructions issued. - The Role of Law Enforcement - No member of state police or other peace officers may interfere in any way with a member of the election board, a voter, or the conduct of election, except to assist in maintaining order when requested by the PJ or other election judge.
 The PJ or any election judge may request peace officers to assist by standing outside the polling location entrance and controlling the admission of voters to the polling place. - There are specific penalties in the election code against law enforcement that enter the polls without authorization.
 See Section 1-12-5 NMSA 1978.
 It is not appropriate for uniformed law enforcement to be present inside or outside of a polling location without being specifically called to assist with maintaining order by the election board or county clerk.